hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 ## 2020-11-16 (Edited on 2020-11-19)
 Continue with Becker, Porter, & Centola.
 (2019)

-Results of Experiment 1: Whereas responses in Round 1 showed clear partisan differences, information exchange in homogeneous networks increased accuracy.
-Individual learning (being able to edit their answers in Round 2 and 3) was not the reason for these changes because **the decrease in truth-centered mean (absolute distance from the mean) in the social group was significantly larger than that in the control group**.
+Results of Experiment 1: Information exchange in homogeneous networks increased accuracy for both party memebers and decreased belief polarization.

+Individual learning (being able to edit their answers in Round 2 and 3) was not the reason for increased accuracy because **the decrease in truth-centered mean (absolute distance from the mean) in the social group was significantly larger than that in the control group**.
+Therefore, the change should be attributed to information from others.

-Another possible reason behind these changes is that the increasing accuracy for groups as a whole masked the decreasing accuracy at an individual level, for example, when the standard deviation of truth-centered mean in a group increased.
-Results showed that for social groups, standard deviation of responses in Round 3 was significantly smaller than that in Round 1.
+Another possible reason is that the increased accuracy for groups as a whole obscured the decreased accuracy at an individual level, for example, when the standard deviation of truth-centered mean in a group increased.
+Results showed that for social groups, the standard deviation of responses in Round 3 was significantly smaller than that in Round 1.
 This change did not occur in the control group, indicating that **similarity within social groups increased**.

 **Replication study design** has some differences than Experiment 1: